fergascod/Bird-song-learner/README.md

 This will create a directory called `Bird-song-learner` with everything you need to play the Bird Song Learner game.

-## USE

 Move into the directory we just created using:

 > ```
 > cd Bird-song-learner
 > ```

-Then just execute:
+Then just execute the Flask app:
 > ```
-> python3 play.py
+> flask --app app run
 > ```

-The program will guide you from that point on.
+The program will be running in http://127.0.0.1:5000 use your browser of choice to open the app.

 TODO: